swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 // Module: _Distributed

 protocol DistributedActorSystem: Sendable {
-  /// The type of 'ID' assigned to a 'distributed actor' while initializing with this actor system.
+  /// The type of 'ID' assigned to a distributed actor while initializing with this actor system.
   /// The identity should be meaningfully unique, in the sense that ID equality should mean referring to the
   /// same
   ///
-  /// A 'distributed actor' created using a specific actor system, will use the system's 'ActorID' as
-  /// the 'ID' type it stores and uses for its 'Hashable' implementation.
+  /// The type of 'ID' assigned to a distributed actor while initializing with this actor system.
+  /// The identity should be meaningfully unique, in the sense that ID equality should mean referring to the
+  /// same.
   ///
+  /// A distributed actor created using a specific actor system will use the system's 'ActorID' as
+  /// the 'ID' type it stores and for its 'Hashable' implementation.
+  ///
-  /// ### Implicit 'distribute actor' Codable conformance
+  /// ### Implicit distribute actor Codable conformance
   /// If the 'ActorID' (and therefore also the 'DistributedActor.ID') conforms to 'Codable',
   /// the 'distributed actor' will gain an automatically synthesized conformance to 'Codable' as well. associatedtype ActorID: Sendable & Hashable